nicholas-weber/cidafm-site/README.md

 2. Copy the init prompt
 3. Paste it into ChatGPT or some other chatbot (it's only been tested for GPT-4, use at your own risk)
 4. Download my custom AFM library, then import it into the chat along with "!import-cid" somewhere in the prompt (not in quotes)
-5. Try out the AFMs, or try to develop your own!
+5. Try out the AFMs
+6. Try to develop your own AFMs.
 An example could be to define a state AFM which makes the AI talk like a famous person or character.
 Try it, then try toggling it on and off.
-Also, if you downloaded the library, then try a "!state-check"
+If you imported the library, then try a "!state-check"
-6. Ask the AI how it would improve cidafm, or how it would improve a specific AFM (optional)
+7. Ask the AI how it would improve cidafm, or how it would improve a specific AFM

 The three types of AFMs:
 - Response modifiers (prefixed with ^): only modify the response to the prompt the response modifier is used in (i.e. ^concise)